codefortulsa/oscn/README.md

 - Case: Returns a single case.
 - CaseList: Returns an iterator for retrieving cases for a county and year.

+ CaseLists can be filtered using .find().
+See scripts/example.py for details

 ### oscn.parse
 Parsers accept the html of an OSCN case page and return python objects.
 - filed: returns a string of the filing date (e.g. 12/25/2017)